mennlo/grappling-games/classes/guard/supine/leg-entanglements-and-leg-attacks.md

 **Toehold:** Connect one hand around the toes and the other hand wrapped behind the ankle and connecting to the other wrist.
 Focus on achieving this grip position without applying finishing pressure or cranking the ankle.

 **Important:** These drills are about achieving proper catch positions - NOT finishing submissions.
 Demonstrate control, then reset.
 Attackers focus on maintaining a tight connection above the knee line close to the hip.
-Defenders focus on separating the knees, and pushing on the attacker to escape the entanglement and free their knee line.
+Defenders focus on separating the knees, and pushing on the attacker to escape the entanglement and free their knee line. **During any time drilling, if the defender is feeling unsafe or is unsure about the safety of the position, they should tap out and both players reset.**

 ### 3.1 - [Kneebar and Toehold Catch](https://mennlo.github.io/grappling-games/md-viewer.html?file=games/guard/supine/kneebar-and-toehold-catch.md)